Getting Started

 The Library.Link Network is a platform that provides collaborative linked data publishing services.
 While the Library.Link Network was introduced in 2016, the technology, infrastructure, and partnerships with some libraries and providers have been in place since 2014 helping pave the way.
 The Library.Link Network now has:

-• Global participation with libraries in 8 countries live, and more coming on board every week.
+Global participation with libraries in 8 countries is ongoing, and more are coming on board every week.

 What is a resource?